When It Comes to Protecting Your Vehicle in the Year 2025, Who Should You Put Your Faith In?

 [Source: J.D.
 Power, AM Best, NAIC, ValuePenguin, and insurer disclosures]

-“A good auto policy is not just about the lowest price—it’s about peace of mind and comprehensive coverage when it matters most,” says Matthew Klein, former VP of Underwriting at Nationwide, whom I interviewed at the 2024 Insurance Leadership Forum in Atlanta.
+A good auto policy is not just about the lowest price—it’s about peace of mind and comprehensive coverage when it matters the most.

-Average National Premiums in 2025
+The National Average Premiums in the Year 2025

-- GEICO: $1,231/year
+- GEICO: $1,231 per year

-- Progressive: $1,296/year
+- Progressive: $1,296 per year

 Pricing Formula Example